abhiroopchaudhuri/iris-token-color-editor/README.md

 ---

 ### ❤️ Contributing
-We love contributions to the Masala Design System and the Iris Token Editor!
-Feel free to open issues, submit Pull Requests, or suggest new features to make our design system even better.
+We love contributions Iris Token Editor!
+Feel free to open issues, submit Pull Requests, or suggest new features to make this even better.

-Made with ❤️ for MDS!
+Made with ❤️!